-During the last sampling period (T5), the water level dropped rapidly from 0.26 m down to less than 0.10 m (over 65 min.) when the ADV unit came to be out of the water.
+(over 65 min) when the ADV unit came to be out of the water.
 The velocity data showed a very slow motion consistent with the disconnection of the inundated road from the main river channel.
 The data set corresponded to the final stage of the flood water recession associated with some suspended sediment accretion.
 The sediment deposits were seen on 14 January 2011 morning when the floodwaters receded: the road and building floors were covered by a 5 to 10 cm thick mud sludge.

-During this last sampling period (T5), the mean velocity magnitude was less than 0.005 m/s on average, but all three velocity components exhibited large fluctuations.
+During this last sampling period (T5), the mean velocity magnitude was less than 0.005 m.s^{-1} on average, but all three velocity components exhibited large fluctuations.
 This is illustrated in Figure 5 where the time variations of the longitudinal velocity component are presented.
-On average, the velocity standard deviation was about 0.03 m/s: that is, a turbulence intensity V'/|V| of about 500% to 700%.
+On average, the velocity standard deviation was about 0.03 m.s-1: that is, a turbulence intensity V'/|V|of about 500% to 700%.
 A frequency analysis of the velocity signals showed the existence of slow fluctuations.
 The dominant periods were about 100 to 105 s for all three velocity components.
 The vertical velocity data showed a secondary frequency of about 59 s.
-The SSC was 28 kg/m^3 on average during the sampling period T5, with large fluctuations ranging from 17 to 57 kg/m3, and a SSC standard deviation of 6.9 kg/m3 (Fig. 5 & 6).
-The probability distribution of SSC was bimodal, with a primary mode of 25 kg/m^3 and a secondary mode about 38 kg/m^3 (Fig. 6).
+The SSC was 28 kg.m-3 on average during the sampling period T5, with large fluctuations ranging from 17 to 57 kg.m-3, and a SSC standard deviation of 6.9 kg.m^{-3} (Figs. 5 and 6).
+The probability distribution of SSC was bimodal, with a primary mode of 25 kg.m-3 and a secondary mode about 38 kg.m^{-3} (Fig. 6).